Responsible investing

 Investors' desire to invest in more socially friendly funds is increasing.
 In response to this, along with regulatory pressure, more companies are now integrating ESG criteria into their businesses to improve the way they operate.
 Evidence has shown that companies using ESG criteria are not only becoming more popular, but have exhibited resilience, making them better placed for long-term sustainable growth.
 And because of this, investors no longer have to sacrifice performance in order to invest in funds that are doing the right thing.
 They can invest with both their head and their heart.

-To help advisers and investors evaluate how investment funds are meeting environmental, social and governance challenges, our interactive fund centres feature Morningstar's Sustainability Ratings in the form of 1-5 globes (5 being high conviction, 1 being low).
+To help advisers and investors evaluate how investment funds are meeting environmental, social and governance challenges, our interactive fund centres feature Morningstar's ESG Risk Ratings in the form of 1-5 globes (5 being high conviction, 1 being low).
 Funds that exhibit low overall carbon risk and have lower-than-average exposure to companies with fossil-fuel involvement will also feature a Low Carbon icon.

 Helping your clients invest for a better, more sustainable future